-1. Schools must not directly discriminate against anyone because of a relevant protected characteristic1.
+- 1. Schools must not directly discriminate against anyone because of a relevant protected characteristic1.
 For example, if a school chooses not to give a female teacher a pay rise because she is pregnant, that is unlawful.
-Indirect discrimination is also potentially unlawful where, for example, a school's pay policy, though applied equally to all, might disadvantage a particular group.

-2. When formulating pay policies and making pay decisions schools should take care to avoid discriminating against teachers on grounds of their protected characteristics.
-They should also ensure that part-time teachers and fixed-term teachers are not treated less favourably.
+Indirect discrimination is also potentially unlawful where, for example, a school's pay policy, though applied equally to all, might disadvantage a particular group. - 2.
+When formulating pay policies and making pay decisions schools should take care to avoid discriminating against teachers on grounds of their protected characteristics.
+They should also ensure that part-time teachers2 and fixed-term teachers3 are not treated less favourably.
 At the same time, schools should recognise the benefits of taking equalities considerations seriously.
-A pay system that contributes to raising educational standards will also recognise and reward teachers fairly and appropriately.

-3. All public authorities - including schools - must comply with the new Public Sector Equality Duty (PSED) introduced by the Equality Act $2014^4$ .
-To discharge the duty schools must have due regard to the need to:

-(i) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the $Act^{5}$ ,

-(ii) advance equality of opportunity between people who share a relevant protected characteristic and people who do not share it $^{6}$ ,

-(iii) foster good relations between people who share a relevant protected characteristic and people who do not share it $\frac{7}{2}$ .

-4. The effect of the equality duty is that schools must have due regard to the needs at (i) to (iii) above in relation to the management of their pay policies.
-Public authorities are also required to prepare and publish equality objectives and publish information, to demonstrate compliance with the general duty.
+A pay system that contributes to raising educational standards will also recognise and reward teachers fairly and appropriately. - 3.
+All public authorities including schools must comply with the new Public Sector Equality Duty (PSED) introduced by the Equality Act 20144.
+To discharge the duty schools must have due regard to the need to: - (i) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act5, - (ii) advance equality of opportunity between people who share a relevant protected characteristic and people who do not share it 6, - (iii) foster good relations between people who share a relevant protected characteristic and people who do not share it 7 . - 4.
+The effect of the equality duty is that schools must have due regard to the needs at (i) to (iii) above in relation to the management of their pay policies.
+Public authorities are also required to prepare and publish equality objectives and publish information, to demonstrate compliance with the general duty8.
 Complying with the PSED will also assist schools in avoiding direct or indirect discrimination.

-Section 149 of the Equality Act 2010.

-&lt;sup>1 Protected characteristics are defined by the Equality Act 2010.
+1 Protected characteristics are defined by the Equality Act 2010.

-&lt;sup>2 Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000.
+2 Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000.

-&lt;sup>3 Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002.
+3 Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002.